A Robust Model-Based Approach for Continuous-Time Policy Evaluation with Unknown L\'evy Process Dynamics: Problem Setting

 where $\nabla^{2}$ is the Hessian operator and the double-dot ($:$) represents a tensor contraction by summing over pairs of matching indices.

-Furthermore, one can show that the value function $V({x})$ defined above is the solution to a second-order partial integro-differential equation given in the following lemma. \begin{lemma} Given the probability density function of the stochastic process $X_t$ governed by the fractional Fokker-Planck equation \eqref{eq:FFPE_condition_on_x_0}, the corresponding value function defined in \eqref{eq:definition_of_the_value_function} satisfies
+Furthermore, the value function $V({x})$ defined above solves the second-order partial integro-differential equation in \Cref{lemma:policy_evaluation}. \begin{lemma} Given the probability density function of the stochastic process $X_t$ governed by the fractional Fokker--Planck equation \eqref{eq:FFPE_condition_on_x_0}, the corresponding value function defined in \eqref{eq:definition_of_the_value_function} satisfies

 \end{lemma} \Cref{eq:PDE_value_function} can be interpreted in the {\it viscosity sense}, with the precise definition of viscosity solutions given in \Cref{defn:viscositysolu}.
 By the regularity result proved in \Cref{lem:regularity}, viscosity solutions coincide with classical solutions with additional appropriate assumptions.
 Finally, the proof of the above lemma follows directly from Theorem 9.1, Chapter III in \cite{fleming2006controlled} by observing that the operator $\drift \cdot \nabla + \diffusionOrdinary : \nabla^{2} - \diffusionFractional (- \Delta)^{\alpha}$ is the infinitesimal generator of the Markov process described by \Cref{eq:underlying_dynamics}.
 We note that although the theorem in \cite{fleming2006controlled} is stated for classical solutions, we know that it is also true for viscosity solutions given the regularity estimates in \Cref{lem:regularity}.